MichMich/MMM-Snow/README.md

 # Module: MMM-Snow
 Inspired by [NHubbard's Snow Plugin](https://github.com/nhubbard/MagicPlugins/tree/master/snow) I created a little more realistic snow plugin to improve your winter experience!

 The module supports themes.
-Current themes are *winter* and *love*.
+Current themes are *winter*, *water* and *love*.
 The first one let's it snow while the latter conjurs hearts on your mirror.

 **Screenshot theme "winter"**